-1. The MUA shall pay losses caused by Animal Collision, Civil Commotion, Collision, Drowning, Earthquake, Electrocution, Explosion, Fire, Flood, Hail, Lightning, Predators (to livestock), Storm, Suffocation, Theft, Upset, Vandalism, Wind, etc., as defined in these rules and regulations.
+1. The MUA shall pay losses caused by Animal Collision, Collision\, Drowning, Earthquake, Electrocution, Explosion, Fire, Flood, Hail, Lightning, Predators (to livestock), Storm, Suffocation, Theft, Upset, Vandalism, Wind, etc., as defined in these rules and regulations.
 Furthermore, the Board of Directors reserves the right to review any and/or all losses at their discretion.

-Collision is defined as anytime property is hit or hits another object.
+\Collision is defined as anytime property is hit or hits another object.

 - 2. The MUA shall not be liable for any losses caused by war, riot, or insurrection. - 3.
 The MUA does not provide liability insurance. - 4.
 The Mennonite Union Aid shall not be responsible for loss or damage to property that is not owned by members of the Church of God in Christ, Mennonite. - 5.
 The MUA permits assigning the indemnity to be paid on losses to parties to whom their property is mortgaged. - 6.
 If and when properties are entered under partial valuation (80-100% is considered as full coverage), losses shall be paid accordingly. - 7.
 When losses occur in excess of \$1.5M per loss, the total amount paid shall be \$1.5M plus one-half (1/2) of the remaining amount of loss up to the assessed value.
-For church owned properties and care facilities, the total amount paid may be up to \$2M plus one-half (1/2) of the remaining amount of loss up to the assessed value.
+For church owned properties and care facilities, the total payout limit is \$2.5M plus one-half (1/2) of the remaining amount of loss up to the assessed value. - 8.
+If the policy holder or their lien holder desires 100 percent coverage on property listed on policies with a total policy valuation in excess of \$1.5M (or in excess of \$2.5M for church owned property and care facilities), the premium rate on such policy shall be increased by 20 cents per \$100 for all valuation on the total policy that exceeds \$1.5M (or that exceeds \$2.5M for church owned property and care facilities).

-- 8. If the policy holder or their lien holder desires 100 percent coverage on property valued over \$1.5M (or over \$2M for church owned property and care facilities), the premium rate on such policy shall be increased by 20 cents per \$100 for all items over \$1.5M (or over \$2M for church owned property and care facilities). - 9.
-Loss payment shall be made based on a current market value except when property has been entered at replacement cost to satisfy lien holder requirement, but shall in no case exceed the current listed valuation.
+- 9. Loss payment shall be made based on a current market value except when property has been entered at replacement cost to satisfy lien holder requirement, but shall in no case exceed the current listed valuation.
 When a partial loss occurs, the appraising committee shall make a correct appraisal of the loss sustained, which shall be paid according to the assessed valuation.
 When the amount of loss is 85% to 90% of the value of the property, it may be considered a total loss.
 Any salvage value should be deducted from the loss claim submitted for payment. - 10.
 All claims for loss must be reported to the local district secretary within thirty (30) days.
 Claims reported later than thirty days after date of loss may still be submitted; however, they will be referred to your area board member for review.
 If approved, they will be paid as a donation instead of a covered loss and will have an additional \$100 late fee deducted. - 11.
 MUA will cover 50% of the value of lost hearing aids if they have been entered as a separate item on the policy (B rate).
 Hearing aids are covered at full value for other loss types (see #1 above). - 12.
 In cases of loss where there is other coverage available to pay the loss such as property insurance, liability insurance, or other aid plans, MUA is secondary to all other sources.